rajarshi008/Scarlet/README.md

 |-h | Outputs the help.

-Then use `python queue_maker.py --compile` to compile all the results.
+Then use `python queue_maker.py --compile` to compile all the results.-->